Very Boring is the name of a proposed new tunneling company. We call Very Boring's technology "Rock Disassembly".

 Roadless Cities: Where cities are situated on rock all the roads and transport could be easily built underground, exclusively for electric vehicles.
 On the surface, buildings would be connected by walking and bike paths.
 Heavy and bulky items like pianos or rooftop air conditioners would be delivered at night by slow moving equipment on wide rubber tracks.

-A few specific ideas for California: (see writeups in References)
+California Traffic: A few tunneling ideas specific to California: (see individual writeups in References)

 Dumbarton Railroad Bridge / East Bay Tunnels